cloudmesh/cloudmesh-robot/README.md

     ENV3

 The above steps have to be done only once.
 Now every time you start a new terminal it will activate ENV3 and with it python 3.6.1.

-**Please now cloase all previously started terminals that do not use yet ENV3**
+**Please now close all previously started terminals that do not use yet ENV3**

 To further improve your python environment you need to make sure *pip* and *setuptools* are up to date.
 After you have started a new terminal window you will by default activate Python 3.
-To make sure pip and setup tools are up to date, you can onece call
+To make sure pip and setup tools are up to date, you can once call

 	pip install pip -U
 	pip install setuptools -U